mediamonks/muban/README.md

   visited via the overview page.
 * `.modernizrrc` config file for Modernizrrc used by `modernizr-loader`, config rules can be found [here](https://github.com/Modernizr/Modernizr/blob/master/lib/config-all.json).
+* `template/*` Template files for seng-generator, for creating pages, blocks and components.